koromoon1/koromoon1/README.md

 - 👋 Hi, I’m Boyang.
-- 👀 I’m interested in League of Legends and cars.
+- 👀 I’m interested in frontend development and viechle interactive system UI.
-- 🌱 I’m currently learning web developmnent and open to jobs.
+- 🌱 I’m currently learning web developmnent techs and looking for job.
 - 💞️ I’m looking to collaborate on any project that interests me.
 - 📫 How to reach me: eqboyang@gmail.com